mysteriumnetwork/docs/docs/architecture/node-high-level.md

 Messaging channels enable nodes to exchange messages.

 A dialogue between nodes can be started over any type of messaging channel available to both nodes participating in a dialogue.
-One default channel type and associated communication protocol are be defined and supported on all Mysterium network clients.
+One default channel type and associated communication protocol are to be defined and supported on all Mysterium network clients.

 Each message sent over a channel is signed by the sender and then encrypted.